hedonhermdev/BPPC-Marketplace/README.md

 - A comprehensive test-suite

 (If any of the above features are broken, don't work or you would like to add a feature, please open an issue.)
-It is hosted at: https://market.hedonhermdev.tech

-To test the GraphQL API and learn more about the schema, go to: https://market.hedonhermdev.tech/api/graphql
+The live version is hosted at: https://market.hedonhermdev.tech To test the GraphQL API and learn more about the schema, go to: https://market.hedonhermdev.tech/api/graphql